|

 entrepreneurship and the growing recognition of SMEs as a key driver of

-products tailored specifically to meet the needs of SMEs, with features such as
+products tailored to SME needs, with features such as

-customized loan tenures, lower interest rates, and flexible repayment terms.
+customised loan tenors, lower interest rates, and flexible repayment terms.

-The increase in the number of digital lending platforms focusing on SME
+The rise in the number of digital lending platforms focused on SME

-financing has further facilitated this trend.
+financing has further fueled this trend.
 As more SMEs seek affordable

 financing options to expand and thrive in a competitive market, LAPs have